 Many companies use Compareto present their products and services as more environmentally friendly than they actually are.

-For example, the BahnCard The majority of the rail network, i.e., the local lines, however, run on coal-fired power.
-Also a sprint-saving carappears more sustainable - but is therefore not automatically sustainable.
+For example, the BahnCard The railroads are advertised as particularly "green" - but on the majority of the rail network, i.e. on the near-train lines, the trains run on coal-fired power.
+There is also a sprint-saving carappears more sustainable - but is not automatically sustainable.

 7. absolutely irrelevant information

 In addition, countless cosmetics with the label "animal-free" equipped.
-Since 2013, however, there has been a comprehensive ban on animal testing for cosmetics in the EU.
-So brands boast their products here with a positive property that applies to products.
+However, there has been a comprehensive ban on animal testing for cosmetics in the EU since 2013.
+Brands are therefore boasting about their products with a positive characteristic that applies to products.
 What remains is the impression that the cosmetic products without the label "animal-free", on Animal testing based.